rochacbruno/impedimenta/bash/pulp/README.md

 This directory contains some *extremely* basic Pulp performance tests.
 The goal is to measure how long it takes to perform several actions.
 There is inevitably some variation in how long it takes to perform each action, so each individual action is performed numerous times, so as to swamp small variations.
+For comparison, think of `python -m timeit`.

 The same actions can then be done on some product that uses Pulp, such as Katello.
 The time necessary to complete step 1, 2, 3, etc. can be compared on